 This legendary company was founded by a German immigrant named Friedrich Gretsch in Brooklyn, New York, in 1883.
 He started his own musical instrument shop and soon after was selling drums and guitars (Gretsch guitars are utterly famous too) in the streets of New York City.

 The company was sold in 1967 to the Baldwin Company and only recovered by the family in 1985.
-It was during this time that the famous Ridgeland, North Carolina factory was built.
+During this time, the famous Ridgeland, North Carolina factory was built.
 That is the exact spot where all Gretsch drums are manufactured to this day.

 Nowadays, the company is still run by the Gretsch family but is owned by Drum Shop, the company of the Lombardi Family.